parallaxinc/PropLoader/README.md

 Variables that can be set with -D are:

 Used by the loader:
-  reset clkfreq clkmode fast-loader-clkfreq fastloader-clkmode baudrate loader-baud-rate fast-loader-baud-rate
+  loader reset clkfreq clkmode fast-loader-clkfreq fastloader-clkmode baudrate loader-baud-rate fast-loader-baud-rate

 Used by the SD file writer: